liaoweiduo/continual-learning-baselines/rebuttal.md

     | EWC*      | 30.76 | 34.18 | 36.20 |
 >
 >    - where Hn_1 denotes Hn after finishing the first continual task.
 We deepcopy the feature extractor and train a new classifier for each compositional testing task.
+>
 >    - A rough observation: methods tend to improve compositionality when seeing more labels (combinations of concepts).

-### Q4: Short and superficial discussion of limitations of this work
+### Q4: Disentangled concepts are not real
 >
-> - We are very sorry that due to the page limit, we do not discuss more on our limitations.
+> Thank you very much to point out the limitation.
+We apologize for not discussing more about this due to the page limit.
+We now explain why we choose those ''visual'' concepts to construct our benchmarks.
+>
-> - Here we discuss more on one limitation: our candidate concepts were quite visual and disentangled.
-Note that, we want to achieve **balance** and **flexible** combinations of concepts.
+> - Note that, we want to achieve **balance** and **flexible** combinations of concepts.
 That is, the number of instances for different combinations of concepts can be similar (no long-tailed combinations) and we can combine any pair of concepts together.
+>
-However, some concepts like motion and human mood can only be combined with the human concept (maybe it is better to explain as ``attribute'' in this work).
+> - However, some concepts like motion and human mood can only be combined with the human concept (maybe it is better to explain as ''attribute'' in this work).
 This limits the flexibility and limits the number of re-combinations in the systematicity test since it is difficult to find various kinds of moods on other animals (maybe cats can :p ).

-### Q5: Relation To Prior Work
+### Q5: Relation to prior work
 >
+> Thank you very much to point out our weakness and we will address in our revision.
+>
-> - I am not sure if I capture your question correctly if your ``Prior Work'' refers to those benchmarking works since our main contributions are the benchmarks and the corresponding evaluation protocol.
-We mentioned in Sec 2 (Related Works) that some vision benchmarks evaluate compositionality (including works in the CL field) and we pointed out that some benchmarks are toy and evaluate only systematicity.
-Thus, we provided the diagnosing benchmark (CGQA) and real-world benchmark (COBJ), and evaluated three aspects of compositionality (sys, pro, sub).
+> - We have mentioned in Sec 2 (Related Works) that some vision benchmarks evaluate compositionality (including works in the CL field) and we have pointed out that some benchmarks are toy and evaluate only systematicity.
+>
-> - As for other comparisons, unfortunately, due to the page limit, we did not include a detailed discussion in our main paper.
+> - As for the CL methods, unfortunately, due to the page limit, we apologize for not including a detailed discussion in our main paper.
 However, we clearly understand that they are important and will include them in the revision.
->     - Additionally, as for the relationship with CZSL, we illustrated the difference in Figure 1 and Remark 3.2.
->     - As for the relationship with forgetting, we investigated empirically by a case study in Sec 6 [line 276-304] and also provided detailed experiments in Appendix E.4.

-### Q6: CGQA disentangled concept feature  (Sec 3)
 >
-> - See Q4.

-### Q7: Question about non-novel testing accuracy vs training accuracy in Sec 4
+> - Additionally, as for the relationship with CZSL, we have illustrated the difference in Figure 1 and Remark 3.2.
 >
+> - As for the relationship between our evaluation protocol with forgetting, we have investigated empirically by a case study in Sec 6 [lines 276-304] and also have provided detailed experiments in Appendix E.4.

+### Q6: Question about non-novel testing accuracy vs training accuracy in Sec 4
+>
-> - Good question.
+> - This is a good question.
 The answer is yes.
-Although one non-novel testing task contains the same number of labels as one training task, the K labels are randomly chosen from the training label pool.
-That is, it is a small probability that a non-novel testing task is just one of the training tasks (of course, the number of training samples for each label is relatively smaller than that in the training tasks).
+Although one non-novel testing task contains the same number of labels as one training task, the K labels are **randomly chosen from the training label pool** and there is no intersection between their sample instances.
+That is, it is a small probability that the K labels of a non-novel testing task is just the same as that in one training task (of course, the number of training samples for each label is relatively smaller than that in the training tasks).

-### Q8: Put more description of the construction process rather than the motivation in Sec 5
+### Q7: Put more description of the construction process rather than the motivation in Sec 5
 >
-> - Good comment.
-Unfortunately, due to the page limit, we did not include a detailed construction process in our main paper.
+> - This is a very good advice.
+We apologize for not including a detailed construction process in our main paper, due to the page limit.
 However, we clearly understand that this is very important for the readers to understand our work, thus, we will compress the motivation and put the construction process to the main paper in the revision.

-### Q9: Question about experimental results
+### Q8: Question about experimental results
 >
 > 1. Multitask is not the best on Hn in COBJ (RPSnet and ER* are the best)
+>
->     - Good question.
-Firstly, we would like to highlight that Hn evaluates the compositionality of the feature extractor.
+>   - Firstly, we would like to highlight that Hn evaluates the **compositionality of the feature extractor**.
+>
 >   - This observation is quite interesting, that, Multitask may not necessarily be the upper bound in terms of compositionality.
-You know in CGQA, compositionality is easier to learn since we visually split the concepts which the models are expected to learn.
-Multitask shows a great superiority on Hn in CGQA, which is also consistent with the CAM visualization results in Appendix E.3 and fig7.
+In CGQA, compositionality is easier to learn since we visually split the concepts which the models are expected to learn.
+Multitask shows a great superiority on Hn in CGQA, which is also consistent with the CAM visualization results in Appendix E.3 and Fig7.
 Multitask could recognize more concepts than Finetune.
+>
 >   - However, in the real-world case (COBJ), concepts are not as visually separable as that in CGQA.
-Our CAM visualization results in Appendix fig8 showed that Multitask was better than Finetune but the gap was not so large (the number of recognized concepts by Multitask was larger but similar to that by Finetune).
+Our CAM visualization results in Appendix Fig8 showed that Multitask was better than Finetune but the gap was not so large (the number of recognized concepts by Multitask was larger but similar to that by Finetune).
 That is, Multitask might not necessarily beat CL methods in terms of compositionality.
+>
 >   - Hope my analysis solves your question.
+>
 > 2. MNTDP* is not the top performer on Hn on COBJ, only on Acon.
+>
 >   - Good question.
 As we highlighted in the above question, a model with better Acon does not necessarily have better Hn (compositionality).
+>
 >   - This result indicated that MNTDP* showed no superiority in compositionality.
 The high average test accuracy was due to the zero forgetting of old tasks since it froze all learned modules for old tasks.
-> - The above two observations also indicate the shortcomings of average test accuracy Acon.
-Our evaluation metric Hn provides more insights.

-### Q10: Grammar errors and typos
 >
+> - The above two observations also indicate the shortcomings of average test accuracy Acon. **Our evaluation metric Hn provides more insights**.

+### Q9: Grammar errors and typos
+>
 > - Sorry for my grammar errors and typos that lead to the misunderstanding of some parts.
+>
 > - We will carefully check those typos in our revision.

 Thank you again for your comments.